scunden/playmaking-gk-analysis/README.md

 ## Clustering Analysis.

 So, we will use a very basic clustering analysis here, called K-means.
-I'm not going to go in the details of teh algorithm or other steps that I took to run it, but at a high level, K-means is an algorithm that finds clusters of goalkeepers with similar abilities.
+I'm not going to go in the details of the algorithm or other steps that I took to run it, but at a high level, K-means is an algorithm that finds clusters of goalkeepers with similar abilities.

 The goal is that one of those clusters comprises of goalkeepers with good playmaknig attributes, like Alisson and Ederson.
-And then, we can do a deep dive into goalkeepers into that cluster to find out who we should be targetting.
+And then, we can do a deep dive into goalkeepers within that cluster to find out who we should be targetting.

 ### Visualizing Clusters